How to Become a Counselor in Montana

 Excellent record keeping on the part of both the supervisor and the licensee will help move the application process along uninhibited towards the LCPC license.

-What are the Examination Requirements for Becoming a Counselor in Montana?
+What Are the Examination Requirements to Become a Counselor in Montana?

 A passing score on the National Board of Certified Counselors (NBCC) National Counselor Exam (NCE) or the National Clinical Mental Health Counselor Exam (NCMHCE) is required for Montana’s LCPC license to be awarded.